Grey-cowled wood rail: Description

-The subspecies avicenniae differs from the nominate by its smaller size.
+The subspecies A. c. avicenniae differs from the nominate by its smaller size.
 It also varies as its nape to back is a dull grey colour.
 The brown spot present at the back of the head of the nominate is also reduced or gone.
 The lower back is toned a slight olive, and the underparts are also slightly paler than the nominate, but without white feathers.
-Avicenniaes upper wing-coverts are also more greenish-grey.
+The upper wing coverts of A. c. avicenniae are also more greenish-grey.
 The similar but smaller rufous-necked wood rail can be differentiated from the grey-necked wood rail by the former's reddish head and neck with a grey upper back.

 This bird its simultaneously.
 This moult occurs during the months from March to June.

-Vocalizations
+Voice

 The grey-cowled wood rail has a loud, repetitive cackling call mainly heard at dawn and dusk: pop-tiyi pop-tiyi co-co-co-co-co or chitico chitico cao-cao-cao.
 These songs are often sung in a chorus or duet.
 The is a harsh, loud cackle or clucking shriek.
 The chitico chitico cao-cao-cao call made by this rail is similar to the brown wood rail's kui-ko call.